exaroth/sunflower/README.md

 ### Running production server

 This assumes you're using Nginx as a http server and Gunicorn as WSGI one.
+* Install gunicorn inside virtualenv and add it to `INSTALLED_APPS` in settings.py
 * **IMPORTANT** Change `SECRET_KEY` value to anything you like.
 * Add your hostname into `ALLOWED_HOSTS` list
 * Define database backend inside `settings.py` - see [relevant entry](https://docs.djangoproject.com/en/dev/ref/databases/) in Django documentation for details.